 Option 1: drag and drop the file into your media area

-Option 2: click on the "Add Media" button
+Option 2: click on the plus icon + or "Add Media" button

 Click on the Add Media button:

 Then click Browse my files and choose a file from your computer.
 Or from your online storage (e.g. Gdrive, Box, Zoom, Outlook, Dropbox or from your phone)